 Our multiple preclinical studies focused on the implantation of the Cell Pouch and the transplantation of pancreatic islets, which control blood glucose levels.
-We have successfully manufactured our Cell Pouch ISO13485, EU Medical Devices Regulation MDR 2017/745, US FDA Quality System Regulations (QSR) 21 CFR 820, Canadian Medical Device Regulation (CMDR), in a medical device contract-manufacture facility and transplanted donor islets into our Cell Pouch treating insulindependent diabetes in multiple small and large animal models (syngeneic, autograft and allograft) of diabetes.
-We have conducted a series of ISO10993 studies demonstrating the biocompatibility of the device, and we have conducted small and large animal preclinical studies using the Cell Pouch demonstrating the safety of the device alone following implantation.
+We have successfully manufactured our Cell Pouch ISO13485, EU Medical Devices Regulation MDR 2017/745, United States Food and Drug Administration (USFDA) Quality System Regulations (QSR) 21 CFR 820, Canadian Medical Device Regulation (CMDR), in a medical device contract-manufacture facility.
+We have conducted a series of ISO10993 studies demonstrating the biocompatibility of the Cell Pouch and have conduced small and large preclinical studies demonstrating the safety of the device alone following implantation.